Channel Islands High School

 Channel Islands High School (CIHS) is a secondary school located in Oxnard, California, United States.
 The school is part of the Oxnard Union High School District.
 CIHS had a student population of 2,596 during the 2018–19 school year.

 History

 Channel Islands High School opened its doors in 1966.
 The campus occupies 35 acre of land.

 Demographics

-As of the 2017–18 academic year, the CIHS student population is 89% Hispanic, 6% Asian, 2% Caucasian, 1% African American, 0.2% Hawaiian Native/Pacific Islander, 0.1% American Indian/Alaska Native, and 1% two or more races.
-Minorities constitute 98% of the student body, and 81% of students come from economically disadvantaged background.
-The gender distribution is 49% female and 51% male.
+As of the 2024-25 academic year, the 2,380 CIHS student population is 91% Hispanic, 6% Asian, 2% Caucasian, and 1% African American.
+A total of 88% of students come from economically disadvantaged backgrounds which qualify them for free or reduced-price lunches.
+The student:teacher ratio is 25:1.
+Compared to other schools, the school has a higher rate of economically disadvantaged students.
+However, its 95.2% graduation rate surpasses both the District and State average.

 Academics

 Channel Islands High School offers one in-school academies: